tleonard128/nyc-rats/README.md

 ![Model_Summary_Table](https://github.com/tleonard128/nyc-rats/blob/Ana_Branch_model2/presentation_report_images/Model_Summary_Table.png)

-Once again the predictive model scores seem to indicate that the Balanced Random Forest Classifier (BRFC) outs performs the logistic model, with exception of the lower cut off value of 255ile where the logistic model accuracy actually was better at 73%.
+Once again the predictive model scores seem to indicate that the Balanced Random Forest Classifier (BRFC) outperforms the logistic model, with exception of the lower cut off value of 25%ile where the Logistic Model was accuracy actually  better at 73%.
 The BRFC model however performed really well at the 75%ile level with Accuracy, precision, Sensitivity, Specificity, and F1 scores of 0.81, 0.87, 0.73, 0.90, and 0.75 respectively.
 The following images are snippets of the code used to generate these figures first the models splits the data into a training and testing set.